sc0ttj/Project/README.md

 ### Testing and saving:

+##### Running Tests:

+  - Write tests in `src/test/js/tests.js`
+  - Build source and run tests in the browser:

+        npm test

+  You can see the tests in the console window of your browser.
+  Tests are re-run automatically each time you update any files in `/src` and save, or manually refresh the page.

+  NOTE: The CMS will not not use localStorage if `npm test` is running.
+  This gives the tests a fresh page to work on.

+##### Test Driven Development (TDD)

+  Simply write tests while `npm test` is running:

+  - Add a test then save - it'll fail.
+Then add some code to fix the test, save again, and see test passes in the browsers console window.

+  As long as `npm test` is running, the browser will auto-refresh at each step and re-run your tests in the console.

+##### Device Testing:

-  - To view on other devices, you can run the following command:
+  To view on other devices, you can run the following command:

         vagrant share --name myapp

-  - You (and anyone else!) can then visit the following URL on any device:
+  You (and anyone else!) can then visit the following URL on any device:

         http://myapp.vagrantshare.com

-  - Also run the unit tests:

-        brunch test
+##### Saving your changes to the source:

-  - If they pass and you're happy, save to github:
+  If the tests pass and you're happy, save to github:

         git add .
         git commit -m 'my message'